Bhavdip/Android-PDPU/README.md

 Below are the topic that should cover in Presentation:

 History About Android

-Android Version and API Level:
+Android Version and API Level
 System Architecture

 Exact different between Android vs Java Pragramming: